 A Big-Endian/Little-Endian data word format is provided.
-This function is useful when data is written into the FIFO in long word format (x18) and read out of the FIFO in small word (x9) format.
+This function is useful when data is written into the FIFO in long word format (x36/x18) and read out of the FIFO in small word (x18/x9) format.
 If Big-Endian mode is selected, then the most significant byte (word) of the long word written into the FIFO will be read out of the FIFO first, followed by the least significant byte.
 If Little-Endian format is selected, then the least significant byte of the long word written into the FIFO will be read out first, followed by the most significant byte.
-The mode desired is configured during master reset by the state of the Big-Endian (\overline{BE}) pin.
+The mode desired is configured during master reset by the state of the Big-Endian ($\overline{\rm BE}$) pin.
+See Figure 4 for Bus-Matching Byte Arrangement.

 The Interspersed/Non-Interspersed Parity (IP) bit function allows the user to select the parity bit in the word loaded into the parallel port (Do-Dn) when programming the flag offsets.
-If Interspersed Parity mode is selected, then the FIFO will assume that the parity bit is located in bit position D8 during the parallel programming of the flag offsets.
-If Non-Interspersed Parity mode is selected, then D8 is assumed to be a valid bit and D16 and D17 are ignored.
+If Interspersed Parity mode is selected, then the FIFO will assume that the parity bit is located in bit positions D8, D17, D26 and D35 during the parallel programming of the flag offsets.
+If Non-Interspersed Parity mode is selected, then D8, D17 and D26 are assumed to be valid bits and D32, D33, D34 and D35 are ignored.
 IP mode is selected during Master Reset by the state of the IP input pin.
-This mode is relevant only when the input width is set to x18 mode.
 Interspersed Parity control only has an effect during parallel programming of the offset registers.
 It does not effect the data written to and read from the FIFO.